openenclave/openenclave/samples/attestation/README.md

 ### What is Attestation

-Attestation is the process of demonstrating that a software component (such as an enclave image) has been properly instantiated on an Trusted Execution Environment (TEE, such as the SGX enabled platform).
+Attestation is the process of demonstrating that a software component (such as an enclave image) has been properly instantiated on a Trusted Execution Environment (TEE, such as the SGX enabled platform).

 A successfully attested enclave proves: